cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 State snapshots are taken every second while the emulator is running and preserve the current state of the emulator in the browser's IndexedDB.
-In order to reduce the amount of data saved memory is divided into pages of 1k, and only the pages that have been modfied are saved.
+In order to reduce the amount of data saved memory is divided into pages of 1k, and only the pages that have been modified are saved.

- * **last snapshot**: This is the time at wbich the last snapshot was taken.
+ * **last snapshot**: This is the time at which the last snapshot was taken.
  * **snapshot pages**: The number of pages updated in this snapshot.
  * **snapshot time total**: The total amount of time the snapshot took to complete.
    Most of this time is spent by the browser on a separate thread and does not block